 The Kamitsue Project

-- The Kamitsue property is located 10 km southeast of the Taio mine in the Northern Kyushu Epithermal Province..
+- The Kamitsue property is located 10 km southeast of the Taio mine in the Northern Kyushu Epithermal Province.
 The Taio mine, northern Kyushu’s largest gold mine, produced approximately 1.2 million ounces of gold at an average grade of 6.3 g/t between 1903-73 (1Garwin, 2005, 2Shikazono, 1986).
-Kyushu hosts two other plus million ounce gold producers, the currently producing Hishikari mine with 8.5 million ounces of gold at a grade of 47.3 g/t (Sumitomo Metal Mining Co.
+Kyushu hosts two other plus million-ounce gold producers, the currently producing Hishikari mine with 6 million ounces of gold produced to date at average grades of 30-40 g/t Au (Sumitomo Metal Mining Co.
 Ltd. website) and the Kushikino mine which produced 1.8 million ounces of gold at a grade of 6.7 g/t between 1914-74 (1Garwin, 2005, 2Shikazono, 1986) in the southern part of the island.

 - At least 40 mine portals and associated workings from the pre-WWII era are noted within the property (3Watanabe, 2005), however no gold production records have been sourced to date.

 The Kamitsue Project comprises twelve (12) contiguous Prospecting Rights blocks (4,069 Ha) near the town of Kikuchi in northern Kuyshu.
-Kamitsue hosts a large (exposed) area of alteration and geochemical anomalism with a signature typical of low-sulfidation epithermal style systems.
-These were defined by the MMAJ during regional metallogenic and follow-up prospect-scale surveys in the 1990’s.
+A large east-west oriented area of clay alteration and geochemical anomalism with localised quartz veining was identified by the MMAJ during regional metallogenic and follow-up prospect-scale surveys in the 1990’s across the project area.

 No known historical gold production records exist for the pre-WWII era Kamitsue mine workings however Wantanbe, 20053 notes the presence of at least 40 mine portals and associated workings.